Data Protected - Sweden

 The Swedish Government shall be authorised to issue regulations regarding processing of sensitive personal data which is necessary with respect to an important public interest.

-Processing of sensitive personal data shall be permitted if such processing is necessary for: (i) preventive healthcare and medicine practice; (ii) the judgment of an employee’s work capacity; (iii) medical diagnoses; (iv) providing healthcare or treatment; (v) social care; or (vi) the administration of healthcare services, social care and their systems.
+Processing of sensitive personal data shall be permitted if such processing is necessary for: (i) preventive healthcare and medicine practice; (ii) the assessment of an employee’s work capacity; (iii) medical diagnoses; (iv) providing healthcare or treatment; (v) social care; or (vi) the administration of healthcare services, social care and their systems.
 Processing based on the foregoing is permitted provided that the obligation of professional secrecy set out in article 9.3 of the GDPR is complied with.

 Processing of sensitive personal data shall also be permitted for: (i) archival purposes, if the processing is necessary for the controller to comply with archiving regulations; or (ii) statistical purposes, if the processing is necessary for statistical purposes and the public interest of the project of which the processing is part, clearly trumps the risk of unduly infringement of the individual’s personal integrity which may occur as a consequence of the processing.